veekaybee/viberary/src/api/templates/readme.md

 3. Model Inference and Front end design

 Most [search and recommendation architectures](https://eugeneyan.com/writing/system-design-for-discovery/) share a foundational set of commonalities: there is a set of documents that we have, that we'd like to filter through to get to the right documents presented to the user.

-We have to update those documents, via an indexing function, and we then have to filter them, either manually or through machine learning, then rank them, also using either algorithms or heuristics, and then present them to the user in a front-end.
+We  update those documents, via an indexing function, and we then filter them, either manually or through machine learning, then rank them, also using either algorithms or heuristics, and then present them to the user in a front-end.

 # Project Architecture Decisions